-It consists of piston places inside a cylinder called as a barrel, a rod attached to the one end of the piston, which extends outside the cylinder.
+It consists of piston places inside a cylinder called a barrel, a rod attached to the one end of the piston, which extends outside the cylinder.

-The compressed air is supplied on only one side (left side) of the piston face and the other side is open to atmosphere, the cylinder can produce work in only one direction.
+The compressed air is supplied on only one side (left side) of the piston face and the other side is open to the atmosphere, the cylinder can produce work in only one direction.

-The built-in spring is designed in such a way that it will come back to its start position with sufficiently high speed under no load conditions.
+The built-in spring is designed in such a way that it will come back to its start position with sufficiently high speed under no-load conditions.

 The exhaust air on the piston rod side is exhausted through the drain hole.
-The single acting cylinder is used in cutting operation ejecting parts, clamping of the workpiece, feeding and lifting.
+The single-acting cylinder is used in cutting operation ejecting parts, clamping of the workpiece, feeding, and lifting.

 28. What are the common faults in the hydraulic system?